edfallin/anelto-tech-test/SYSTEM-DESIGN.md

 This script BTW is the `StartEdgeEndpoints.sh` BASH script found in `src/run-scripts`.&nbsp;  It runs the other `Start___` scripts in the same folder.

-At the bottom of its output, after all the `pm2` status screens, this start script tells you how to make the various calls needed.
-Here is the same info for convenience:
+At the bottom of its output, after all the `pm2` status screens, this start script tells you how to make the various calls needed.&nbsp;  Here is the same info for convenience:

 ```
 How to use: